zonaliao/DH151/W9 Thinking Cap.md

 Share your thoughts by reflecting on areas that had an impact on you as a researcher, as a technologist, as a designer, and as a human being.
 And let us know how this knowledge, coupled with the technological tools you have learned this quarter will empower you moving forward in life.

+All the speakers we had for this quarter brought a lot of different insight on each topic that they specified in.
+I really enjoyed all of them